gvanastasov/example-express/README.md

 ## phases
 1. installation of expressjs
 2. install and configure testing framework - jest and supertest
+3. identify different scenarios and build an example for each (see list below)

 ## example servers
 1. added 'hello world' expressjs app